 For detailed advice and insights about savings and investment strategies, including your 401(k) and IRA, you may want to speak with a financial advisor.

-Watch your credit score
+7. Watch your credit score

 Maintaining a healthy credit score is another key to successfully achieving financial freedom.
 A strong score may help you get approved for loans such as mortgages, car loans, and credit cards with favorable interest rates.

 It's a good idea to regularly check your credit score.
 If you’re unhappy with where your score stands, there are ways to improve it over time.
-These might include lowering your credit utilization ratio, building your credit history, and paying your bills on time.
+They might include lowering your credit utilization ratio, building your credit history, and paying your bills on time.

 An emergency fund is a cash reserve separate from your primary savings.
 These are funds that you’ve specifically set aside for unplanned expenses or financial emergencies.
 These might include car repairs, sudden damage to your home, or unexpected medical bills.